Best Hikes in New Zealand South Island

 New Zealand is home to spectacular natural landscapes and heart-stopping adventure!
 It’s famous for attractions like Coronet Peak and Remarkables for the snow bunnies and Fiordland National Park, where Milford Sound’s mystery leaves you in awe.

-With so much scenery on offer, it’s only natural that hiking is a popular South Island activity.
+With so much scenery on offer, it’s only natural that hiking is popular everyone’s South Island Itinerary.
 The South Island has a variety of walks both short and long for both day hikers and avid adventurers.
 There is something for everyone and every type of experience or scenery.

 From Roys Peak to Abel Tasman Coast Track, the South Island offers unparalleled hiking experiences for every fitness level.
 Check out our best of hiking New Zealand South Island!

 Best Hikes in New Zealand South Island

 Plan your New Zealand Trip